admin-dashboards/admin-dashboard/content/posts/blog-admin-dashboards-providers/index.md

 This article presents a short-list with open-source enthusiasts (companies and freelancers) that build and release their work as open-source products under permissive licenses (MIT, LGPL).
 Contributing to the open-Source ecosystem has some well-know benefits for all involved parties.

 - **Companies**, increase their visibility in the market as open-source providers, expose and get feedback from relevant communities and why not, return a small part from their profits back in the tech society.
 - The **consumers** are getting free software for learning and commercial benefits.
-Using an **open-source** projects might help you to save some time and deliver faster your product into the wild.
+Using an **open-source** project might help you to save some time and deliver faster your product into the wild.

 The products and the providers were selected based on this list with criteria:

 - Products have a `usable` state, modern design and traction (Github Stars, mentions in the social media)
 - Permissive licenses - MIT, LGPL
 - Actively supported by the publishers
-- Products are accesible on a public platform (Github, BitBucket)
+- Products are accessible on a public platform (Github, BitBucket)

 ### The Short Lits